graysonarts/writing/august2015/draft.md

 His muddy boots are propped up on the artisan surface of the table, smearing what smells like shit onto the edge of the table.
 He remains placid, intently watching the dot.
 It is moving rapidly. *must be in a car, where is he going?*

 The red dot is a projection from the holoprojector.
-A geotrack™ receiver is communication with airborne drones that hover the city, relaying signals in a mesh.
+A geotrack receiver is communication with airborne drones that hover the city, relaying signals in a mesh.
 The drones are part of a Nakitashi-led research project to develop self-healing packet relay networks that are unbound by the earth.
 They indiscriminately transfer packets between them, routing seamlessly from source to destination through a trillion microdecisions.
 The employees call it "the brain of Nakitashi-san".
 There is more than a little hint of ridicule in the name, but it serves its purpose.

-And in Levi's case, it's routing the positioning signal from the geotrack™ embedded device he injected into his extraction target.
+And in Levi's case, it's routing the positioning signal from the geotrack embedded device he injected into his extraction target.
 He is glad that he suffered through Elysian to get this device into his target.
 The target had gone dark for a full day, did not return home, did not go to work, did not visit his fuck-buddy in Elysian.
 No trace by conventional means.

 The holoprojector pops up a small floating box with "Incoming…" written in it.
 "Encryption enabled, please state response to challenge A5DE02F" appears, letter by letter.